mindee/tawazi/documentation/index.md

 ## **Advanced Usage**

 ### Tag
 A _tag_ is a user defined identifier for an `ExecNode`.
-Every `ExecNode` is allowed to have None, one or multiple tags.
+Every `ExecNode` is allowed to have zero, one or multiple tags.

 You can tag an `ExecNode` with an `str`.
 For multiple tags simply use a tuple (`Tuple[str]`).
 <!--pytest-codeblocks:cont-->